Back to Blog

 • notifications

-Crop or blur sensitive information before sharing.
+Crop or blur sensitive information before posting, especially in shared channels.

 Where CommandShot helps